CW Laser Blog Posts

 The Matchbox series offers excellent performance and reliability in an ultra-compact “all-in-one” integrated laser head.
 They come standard with an integrated internal voltage up-conversion that allows using a 5V power supply while maintaining low noise operation.
 The monolithic design of the Matchbox Series laser includes thermally stabilized optics in a hermetically sealed housing, ensuring reliable and maintenance-free operation.
 All the Matchbox series modules include a 12-month warranty and are RoHS compliant.
 All of these features make them the ideal laser source for integration into commercial flow cytometers.

-For detailed technical specifications on the full range of ultra-compact single-mode lasers, click here or talk to one of our laser experts today by calling 1-636-272-7227 or by contacting us Here.
+For detailed technical specifications on the full range of ultra-compact single-mode lasers, click here.

 Leave a Reply